Administrative Medical Assistant, Clinical Medical Assistant, Registered Medical Assistant & Certified Medical Assistant Careers

 The courses at schools for medical assistants should help you work towards a clinical medical assisting job by including a curriculum that follows the outline of the CCMA exam.
 When you speak with schools, be sure to ask if their curriculum will meet the standards for this exam, in addition to any other state requirements you may have to follow.
 This is just as important of a topic as medical assistant salary and employment outlook.

-Here are the main topics the exam will cover during medical assistant training – and the topics your courses should address:
+Here are the main topics the exam will cover during medical assistant training – and the topics your courses should address.
+You will find many certificate and diploma programs as well as full two-year associate degree programs in medical assisting offering curriculum designed to align with the CCMA exam:

 - Knowledge of health care systems and settings